amansingh9097/entailment_recognition/README.md

 # Future exploration ideas

 This has been one of the many interesting problem statements i have had recently.
-Also I ahd to look about & understand what exactly is meant by `entailments`.
+Also I had to look about & understand what exactly is meant by `entailments`.
 It was a good learning.
-Goiing forward I'd like to try out ensemble technique with the basic ML classifiers and also try out experimenting with other architecture of Neural Nets.
+Going forward I'd like to try out ensemble technique with the basic ML classifiers and also try out experimenting with other architecture of Neural Nets.
 The neural net architecture I have used is quite similar (with some differneces ofcourse) to any neural net that would be used for basic classification tasks like sentiment analysis, etc.
 I tried a CNN architecture with just 1 layer of convolution & 1 max pooling, going forward I'd like to experiment with some tweaks on that architecture as well.